freckle/guides/haskell-api.md

 A well-formed `PATCH` endpoint

-- Should update an entity's `updatedAt` field, if present.
+- Must update an entity's `updatedAt` field, if present.
-- Should return an empty response or the modified resource.
-Ideally, if the latter, the resource should be re-fetched for ease of testing and to ensure the update was correctly persisted.
+- Must return an empty response or the modified resource.
+If the latter, the the resource should be re-fetched for ease of testing and to ensure the update was correctly persisted.
-- Should accept `null` to unset nullable fields, disallowing it for non-nullables.
+- Must accept `null` to unset nullable fields, disallowing it for non-nullables.
-- Should 404 if a resource with the route's identifier(s) does not exist.
+- Must 404 if a resource with the route's identifier(s) does not exist.
-- Should not create resources (that's the role of `POST`).
+- Must not create resources (that's the role of `POST`).
-- Should allow for fields to be optional, even allowing for entirely empty `PATCH` objects.
+- Must allow for fields to be optional, even allowing for entirely empty `PATCH` objects.

 #### Structural similarities to `GET`